Beautify Brighton: The Millpond Restoration Project

 The Millpond is the focal point of the Brighton community.
 It’s where the hustle and bustle of downtown meets a one-of-a-kind natural beauty.
 The Millpond, however, has long served as a dumping ground leading to a poor state of soil and water quality, and many native species being choked out.
 Pollution, invasive species, shoreline erosion, and overpopulation of waterfowl are issues that need to be addressed.
 The City has deemed the Millpond’s condition unacceptable and has put together a plan to restore, manage, and breathe life back into our hometown treasure.
 The City will begin tackling these issues in the spring of 2017 through a series of volunteer cleanups, shoreline restoration, and sustained weed and waterfowl management.

-Press Release: Earth Day Celebration at the Millpond
+Article: Beautify Brighton: Earth Day at the Millpond

 Press Release: Labor of Love: The Millpond